dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 separately (in different type class instances in Haskell, in this case).
 Features have a strong relation to the effects performed (where effects correspond to monad transformers).
-By adjusting the order of monad transformers in the stack, one can choose {~~ the ~> different ~~} semantics of the language.
+By adjusting the order of monad transformers in the stack, one can choose different semantics of the language.
 Another key idea that allows this kind of implementation is *extensible union types*, which is used to specify different parts of the language's AST (abstract syntax tree) in a modular way.
 A continuation of this work "Modular Denotational Semantics for Compiler Construction" \cite{ModularSemanticsCC} applies the results to define a modular monadic semantics and use it for a compiler.
 Authors describe usage of monad laws to transform programs and reason about them.

 What was not addressed in the work described above in particular is more low-level code generation.
 So, later, Harrison and Kamin in